fdojurado/SDWSN-controller/docs/source/getting_started/getting_started.rst

 Getting Started
 ===============

 ELISE relies on two main components: data and control plane.
-Thus, to successfully run ELISE we need to install the Contiki-NG-SDWSN_ and SDWSN-Controller_ modules as instructed in :ref:`installation`, we later establish the communication between them.
+Thus, to successfully run ELISE we need to install the Contiki-NG-SDWSN_ and SDWSN-Controller_ modules as instructed in :ref:`elise-installation`, we later establish the communication between them.

 .. toctree::
     :maxdepth: 1